-There are some who still remember the funeral of Garret A. Hobart on that cold clear day in 1899, when business in the city was almost at a standand endeent handling of receiv-erships and on several occasions liam, L. Dayton on the services. employed his business dexterity with John Charles.
-Fremont in to the extent that within a few 1856 was also defeated. by citizens of Pa which he was associated, were the Paterson Railway Company, the Morris County Railroad Company, of which he was pres-ident; the First National Bank of Paterson; the Paterson Sav-ings Institution; the New York Susquehanna and Western Rail-tion excited interest.
-Crowds bour Flax Spinning Company; the Bar-bour Flax Spinning Company; which took place when news of the American Cotton Seed Oil his nomination first reached the American Cotton Seed Oil his nomination first reached Company, in all of which he was Paterson.
+There are some who still remember the funeral of Garret A. Hobart on that cold clear day in 1899, when business in the city was almost at a standerships and on several occasions liam L. Dayton on the locket for the services. employed his business dexterity with John Charles Fremont in the sum of \$15 to the extent that within a few 1856 was also defeated.

+which he was associated, were the Paterson Railway Company, Returning to Paterson from the Morris County Railroad St. Louis, where he was nominated, and 21 feet high, decompany, of which he was president; the First National Bank of Paterson; the Paterson Savings Institution; the New York was cheered and his nomination susquehanna and Western Railroad; the Edison Electric Illuminating Company; the Barbour Flax Spinning Company; the Barbour Flax Spinning Company; which took place when news of the American Cotton Seed Oil the American Cotton Seed Oil his nomination first reached Company, in all of which he was Paterson.